Lantern Lighting Ideas and Tips

 Entryway Lanterns: While hanging lights can be used in most rooms of your home, they are particularly well-suited for placement in entryways or foyers.
 Entryways require a lot of ambient lighting to maintain safety and functionality of the walkways, and the bulb configuration in entryway lantern fixtures is ideal for casting this type of light.
 These lantern fixtures are also stylish statement makers, adding a touch of wow factor right at the front door, setting the tone for the rest of your home.

 Dining Room and Kitchen Lantern Lighting: Kitchens and dining rooms are classic spaces to showcase stylish chandeliers.
 If you wish to incorporate the lantern look in these rooms, many of the suggestions and style tips that apply to hanging pendants and branched chandeliers are also relevant for lanterns.
-The primary difference between kitchen lantern lighting or dining room lanterns and other chandeliers designed for the space lies in the type of lighting each fixture can provide.
-Pendants bring focused task lighting—so, if you want to hang a lantern over a kitchen island or sink instead of a typical pendant, make sure to choose a lantern that directs light downwards onto the workspace.
-Some fixtures offer both ambient and task lighting combined, but if you opt for a lantern best suited for ambient lighting, you might find your area difficult to work in.
+The primary difference lies in the type of lighting each fixture can provide.
+Pendants bring focused task lighting, while lanterns are best suited for ambient lighting.